mmnavarr/QuickSit/README.md

 *PagersSlidingTabStrip for tabs interface*
 *Circle button for custom UI button interface*

-QuickSit is a mobile app connecting people that want to see restaurants nearby wi\
-th the restaurant host system.
-This allows the general public to get information \
-about the restaurant as well as functionality that enables users to make reservat\
-ions.
-The host-side of the application also provides an interface to manage reser\
-vations, tables and wait time.
+QuickSit is a mobile app connecting people that want to see restaurants nearby with the restaurant host system.
+This allows the general public to get information about the restaurant as well as functionality that enables users to make reservations.
+The host-side of the application also provides an interface to manage reservations, tables and wait time.

 ######To install QuickSit visit:
 [GitHub repository link](https://github.com/mmnavarr/QuickSit)